-This purpose of this paper is to provide members with an update on the proposed Housing Strategy (Estates) and members are asked to approve the Housing Strategy (Estates).
+This purpose of this paper is to provide the SPA Resources Committee with an update on the proposed Housing Strategy (Estates) and members are asked to make a recommendation to the Authority to approve the Housing Strategy (Estates).

-This paper is submitted to Members for approval.
+This paper is presented for Recommendation to the Authority for Approval.